-- I. Matriculation: DVA considers a student to have matriculated when he/she has been admitted to APSU as pursuing an approved This means that all documents necessary to be admitted as a regular, degreeseeking student must be received by the College of Graduate Studies before matriculation is Students who have not been complete. admitted into a degree program are not eligible for DVA educational benefits.
-IT IS APSU THAT POLICY STUDENTS MUST MATRICULATE BY THE END OF THE FIRST SEMESTER OR TERM.
-The requirements for full admission must be completed prior to enrollment for the second semester/term (see Admission to Graduate Studies).
-Certification for DVA educational benefits will not be submitted beyond one semester or term for non- articulated students.
-The following documents are required for matriculation: - A. Application for admission, - B. All higher education transcripts from other schools (includes Community
+- I. Matriculation: DVA considers a student to have matriculated when he/she has been officially admitted to APSU as pursuing an approved degree.
+This means that all documents necessary to be admitted as a regular, degree-seeking student must be received by the Office of Admissions before matriculation is complete.
+Students who have not been admitted into a degree program are not eligible for DVA educational benefits.
+IT IS APSU POLICY THAT STUDENTS MUST MATRICU-LATE BY THE END OF THE FIRST TERM OF ENROLLMENT.
+The requirements for full admission must be completed prior to enrollment for the second term of enrollment (see Admission to Graduate Studies).
+Certification for DVA educational benefits will not be submitted beyond one term of enrollment for non-marticulated students.
+The following documents are required for matriculation: - A. Application for admission, - All higher education transcripts from other schools (includes Community College of the Air Force) and non-traditional college credits, - C. All applicable test scores (refer to Admission to Graduate Studies page 19)